cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 - The `url` will now automatically be restored when hovering over the Command Log to indicate the state of the URL at the time the command ran.
 - {% url `.click()` click %} now accepts an optional: `position` argument (`center`, `topLeft`, `topRight`, `bottomLeft`, `bottomRight`).
 Center is still the default.
 - {% url `.click()` click %} now accepts an optional `x` and `y` coordinate argument, which is relative to the top left corner of the element.
 Fixes [#50](https://github.com/cypress-io/cypress/issues/50).
-- [Click docs have been updated](https://on.cypress.io/api/click) to reflect these changes.
+- {% url 'Click docs have been updated' click %} to reflect these changes.

 **Bugfixes:**